BarryBlack/AnewbiesTakewithNotes-/README.md

 JSJ 352 Sum up with me baz a coding newbie

-This episode I really good, learnt more on CSS and that it has only so much power until you need to use js or something other.
+This episode I found really good, learnt more on CSS and that it has only so much power until you need to use js or something other.
 Power I am meaning as in doing calculations and other bits & bobs.